Abraham Jonas to Abraham Lincoln, 2 December 18541

 Dec 2 54[1854]6

-1Abraham Jonas wrote and signed this letter.
+1Abraham Jonas wrote and signed this letter, including the address on the envelope.

 2Abraham Lincoln’s letter to Jonas has not been located, but was likely similar to others Lincoln wrote in November 1854 requesting his allies’ help in canvassing their local Illinois General Assembly members for support of his potential candidacy for a seat in the U.S. Senate.
 Passage of the Kansas-Nebraska Act and its effective repeal of the Missouri Compromise had reawakened Lincoln’s passion for politics, and he threw himself into the congressional election campaign in the fall of 1854, crisscrossing Illinois to deliver speeches against the Kansas-Nebraska Act and in support of anti-Nebraska candidates.
 He even allowed himself to become a candidate for the Illinois General Assembly (albeit reluctantly at first).
 As the election campaign reached its climax, Lincoln’s name began to circulate as a possible nominee for one of the state’s U.S. Senate seats.
 U.S. senators were chosen at this time by the Illinois General Assembly, thus Lincoln’s interest in gauging the members’ political leanings.